 Event Name Seniors Concert Series Event Date 2023 - 2024 2023 - 2024 Financial Year Event Location Centrestage Recording Stu dios Event Organiser Centrestage Recording Stu dios Event Description Centrestage will run a series of intimate concerts and seniors Q&A sessions exclusively for local seniors to participate in and enjoy.
 The events will be presented at Centrestage Recording Studios.
 Owner, Nunzio Mondia will perform on piano and present singers, instrumentalists and select senior stories throughout the series.
 One of the most powerful interactions is the bringing together of children and seniors a 'Grand Parents Morning' event.
 One of the concerts will include students from local Highgate Primary School to perform for seniors.
 Concerts may include the studio filming and recording of selected senior stories.
 All events will conclude with morning tea and coffee and post-concert social interaction.
 Event is Free Yes Sponsorship Request Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
 In-kind support requested \$40,000 \$40,000 \$10,000 No Rangers Marketing Sponsorship History N/A Compliant EOI?
-Yes Administration Recommendations time.
-The se students and Administration approves this concept on a smaller scale to build up over time.
+Yes Administration Recommendations Administration approves this concept on a smaller scale to build up over time.
 The series would benefit local performers, seniors and young students and may form part of the City's Seniors outings to keep the events within the City of Vincent.

-Event Name Vincent Ope Vincent Open Studios
+Event Name Vincent Open Studios

-Event Date 2023 - 2024 Financial Year
+Event Date 2023 - 2024 2023 - 2024 Financial Year

-Event Location Various Loca ations in Vince nt
+Event Location Various Loca ations in Vincer nt

 Event Organiser Julie Rosario)

-Event Description Vincent ope An inaugura or March 20 An event where creatives and artists living and working within the City of Vincent open up their studios and galleries to the general public.
+Event Description An event where creatives and artists living and working within the City of Vincent open up their studios and galleries to the general public.
 An inaugural event which will happen across one weekend in November or March 2024.
 An opportunity to showcase the City of Vincent as a centre for creativity.

-Event is Free Yes Yes
+Event is Free Yes

-Sponsorship Request Event Budget other support
+Sponsorship Request Event Budget Funding Requested Funding Recommendation Seeking other sponsors?
+In-kind support requested

 \$12,000 \$10,000 \$0 No Marketing

 Sponsorship History N/A

 Compliant EOI?
 No

-Administration Recommendations The applicant is not eligible for funding as they are an individual and not an incorporated group.
+Administration Recommendations The applicar J e for funding as they are an individ ual and not